batgranny/omd/README.md

 ![prototype](images/prototype-front.jpg)!
 ## Description
 A new DIY music distribution format.
 The aim is to provide a modern, easy to produce portable physical format similar to cassette or minidisc, utilize existing case trays and and other accessories, making production and integration easier.

 The 'format' is essentially a housing compatiable with a standard SD card which can be 3D printed.
 The aim is to give artists the opportunity to create a physical, sellable copy of their work in a portable physical format that they can produce at low volumes, low cost and high fidelity.
 Fans get a high quality copy of the music in a collectable format that can include album art, liner notes etc that they can play using existing hardware or via cheap and widely available adapters.

+## Accessibility for Manufacturers
+One of the unique features of this new format is its accessibility to manufacturers.
+Any individual or company can produce players and cartridges, promoting a community-driven approach to music distribution.

+This proposal combines elements from various traditional mediums with modern technology to create an innovative platform that values the collecting and sharing experience, while providing superior audio quality.

+## Hardware
+There will be a reference design in slvs Fusion format for the cartridge that can be used as template and a simple portable MSD comapct palyer based on an ESP audio dev kit.

 ## Motivation
 Traditional audio formats such as vinyl records, cassette tapes, and compact discs featured a haptic experience and limited capacity, leading to a more focused music listening experience.